 Treatment for Achilles Tendonitis

-While not always requiring surgery, it is slow to heal, often taking a number of months.
+While not always requiring surgery, the tendon is slow to heal, often taking a number of months.
 Different treatment phases are:

 Limiting physical activity and taking proper rest is the first step in treatment, so the symptoms are not aggravated.
 This should be done until the swelling phase has passed, so there is less pressure on the tendon.
 Exercises to engage calf muscles and using proper support for the shoes is important.

-NSAIDS (anti-inflammatory drug not composed of steroids) can be used to reduce inflammation, such as naproxen and ibuprofen.
+NSAIDS (an anti-inflammatory drug not composed of steroids) can be used to reduce inflammation, such as naproxen and ibuprofen.

 Before attempting any treatment, check with your podiatrist first to assess and provide advice.